What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

 Most primary care doctors don’t spend enough time finding out about and solving issues that affect older adults.

-Falls, incontinence, muscle weakness, frailty, fatigue, cognitive impairment, and delirium have a huge impact on quality of life.
+Falls, incontinence, muscle weakness, frailty, fatigue, cognitive impairment, and delirium significantly impact quality of life.

 Geriatricians are experts at these “geriatric syndromes.”